JorgeEvangelista500/JorgeEvangelista500/README.md

 <h1 align="center">Hi 👋, I'm Jorge</h1>
-<h3 align="center">A Full Stack Web Developer with experience contributing to the development of interactive and efficient web applications.

-Currently, I have just finished a project where I provided enhanced search navigation features using Redux, improved responsiveness thru the implementation of refactored endpoints to connect to PostgreSQL database and facilitated the optimization of user specific functions.
+<h3 align="center">A Full Stack Web Developer with experience contributing to the development of interactive and efficient web applications.Currently, I have just finished a project where I provided enhanced search navigation features using Redux, improved responsiveness thru the implementation of refactored endpoints to connect to PostgreSQL database and facilitated the optimization of user specific functions.
 I enjoy the experience of creating something from scratch, and finding solutions to complex problems.

 Feel free to email me or connect to chat about web development career opportunities ~!</h3>

+<h3 align="left">Connect with me:</h3>
 - 📫 How to reach me **jorgeevangelista500@gmail.com**

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>